indexsupply/indexsupply.js/README.md

-# sqlapi.js
+# indexsupply.js

-A Typescript wrapper for Index Supply Co's SQL API.
+A Typescript wrapper for Index Supply's API.

 ## Usage